MechanicalRock/twitter-blurb-generator/module2/README.md

 </details>

-Congratulations you have now completed module2 and ready to move on to the third module.
-If you have any issues finishing off module2, you can download the app from [Module2- Final Demo](final-demo/) and move on to the next module.
+Congratulations you have now completed module 2 and ready to move on to the third module.
+If you have any issues finishing off module 2, you can download the app from [Module 2 - Final Demo](final-demo/) and move on to the next module.

 **Module3** Enabling Plagiarism checker -> [Get started](/module3/README.md)